on February 11, 2016 at 9:50am.

 They will meet the following days to hear appeals for Assessed Value, Tentative Taxable Value and/or Classification of property:

 Personal appearances will be by appointment only.
-Written appeals will also be received by mail through March 7, 2014.
+Written appeals will also be received by mail through March 11, 2016.
+POST MARKS WILL NOT BE ACCEPTED.

 The Board of Review will meet at Genoa Township Hall, 2911 Dorr Rd, Brighton, MI 48116.